 Are you planning a vacation?
 Are you concerned about how the change in climate and environment can affect your skin?
 If so, this blog post is for you!
-We’ll discuss some of the most common skin issues that come up when traveling and provide tips on how to keep your skin looking healthy.
+We’ll discuss some of the most common skin issues that come up when traveling and provide tips on how to keep your healthy skin.

 What Causes Skin Issues While Traveling?